 VisAbility’s speech pathologists are highly trained and are accredited members of Speech Pathology Australia (link opens in new window).

-To find out more about speech pathology, get in touch with us today.
+Find out more about speech pathology in schools, or get in touch with us today.

 If you have a diagnosis of vision impairment, please contact our friendly team using the form below to find out what low vision services and support we can provide to you both now and into the future.

 There are also a number of low vision support groups within Perth and across the state, which can connect you with like-minded people to build friendships and offer support.